Lyther/Lecture-Notes/README.md

 	- Fix some mistake in SEC/DED code.
 	- Fix mistake in formula of parallel speedsup.
 4. Final review chapter is added.
+5. Fix the formula of pipeline speedup in final review chapter.

 #Discrete Mathematics
 1. Lecture notes of first 2 chapters.